-If The Tale of Stela Covaci is a more touching and emotional recollection of life under communism, then what is the story of Haing S Ngor in Survival in the Killing Fields?
-Put simply: it is the version that details the torture and genocide of communism even more clearly than the Gulag Archipelago.
+If The Tale of Stela Covaci is a more touching and emotional recollection of life under communism, then what is the story of Haing S. Ngor in Survival in the Killing Fields?
+Put simply, it is the version that details the torture and genocide of communism even more clearly than the Gulag Archipelago or Covaci.

 The book is a walkthrough of his life as he grew up in the Cambodian culture and barely survived the decimation that communism caused under the Khmer Rogue.

 The Khmer Rogue took over Cambodia in 1975 and ruled until 1979 when Vietnam invaded and took over the country, invoking another 10 years of foreign invader-forced communism which continued to rock an already destroyed country.